Silver Peak SD-WAN fuels application security in the multi-cloud era

 Some organisations may be wary of SD-WAN because of security concerns, according to IHS Markit’s Cloud Services Strategies survey.

-As more applications are migrated to the cloud, traffic now flows through the internet to a cloud data centre, increasing an organisation’s attack surface.
+As more applications are migrated to the cloud, traffic now flows through the internet to a cloud data center, increasing an organisation’s attack surface.

 What’s more, security can’t be an afterthought because it will result in a continuous game of ‘catch up’ and the application of tool after tool to keep things protected.